Sling-Data/sibling-pds/src/frontend/README.md

 node test-single.js "TestName"
 ```

-## Next Steps for Development

-1. Complete the component updates using the new hook architecture
-2. Implement consistent error handling across all components
-3. Replace remaining legacy fetch calls with modern hooks
-4. Enhance the notification system with more user-friendly messages
-5. Prepare for cleanup of deprecated code

-> For more detailed information about the refactoring project, hooks implementation, and technical details, please see the [src/README.md](./src/README.md) file.

 ## Best Practices
 1. Always use TypeScript for type safety
-2. Use the centralized hooks for API calls and data management
+2. Use the useApi hook for all API calls
+3. Follow the atomic design pattern for components
-3. Handle loading and error states consistently
+4. Handle loading and error states consistently
-4. Implement proper error boundaries
+5. Implement proper error boundaries
-5. Write tests for new components and hooks
+6. Write tests for new components and hooks
-6. Follow React hooks rules
+7. Follow React hooks rules and best practices
-7. Use protected routes for authenticated content
+8. Use protected routes for authenticated content
+9. Place CSS files in the appropriate styles directory

 ## Learn More
 - [React Documentation](https://reactjs.org/)